 Greenbelt Community Foundation

-Formed in 2006, GCF awards grants twice a year for projects in the arts, education, environmental preservation, and community enhancement which “celebrate, respect, and build upon the legacy and best ideals of Greenbelt” (from the GCF mission statement).
+Formed in 2006, GCF makes grant awards twice a year for projects in the arts, education, environmental preservation, and community enhancement which “celebrate, respect, and build upon the legacy and best ideals of Greenbelt” (from the GCF mission statement).